Halifa Soulé

 Mohamed Halifa Soulé (born 12 November 1990) is a Comorian international footballer who plays for Ayia Napa FC, as an attacking midfielder.

 Career

 Soulé has played club football for L'Entente SSG, Albi, Béziers and OFI Crete.
-On 30 December 2016, Soulé signed a 6-month contract with Superleague Greece club Veria.
+On 30 December 2016, Soulé signed a 6-month contract with Super League Greece club Veria.

 He made his international debut for Comoros in 2011.